-Apache Spark developers have a lot of things to worry about when processing huge amounts of data: how to efficiently source the data, perform ETL (extract, transform, load) operations, and validate datasets at a very large scale.
-But while they’re making sure that the programs are bug-free and maintained in all the necessary environments, they often overlook tasks such as tuning Spark application parameters for optimal performance.
+Spark developers have a lot of things to worry about when processing huge amounts of data: how to efficiently source the data, perform ETL (extract, transform, load) operations, and validate datasets at a very large scale.
+But while they’re making sure that the programs are free of bugs and maintained in all the necessary environments, they often overlook tasks such as tuning Spark application parameters for optimal performance.

-In this blog post, I’ll discuss two methods to tune Spark applications:
+In this blog post, we’ll discuss two Apache Spark optimization techniques:

 - Sizing Spark executors and partitions.
 We’ll look at how sizing for executors and partitions is interrelated and the implications of incorrect (or nonoptimal) choices.
 We’ll also provide a heuristic that we’ve found to be effective for our own Spark workloads.

 - Using Pepperdata Capacity Optimizer.
-Capacity Optimizer is the easiest and most practical solution for organizations with a large number of applications to ensure that resources are utilized to the maximum extent possible.
+Capacity Optimizer is the easiest and most practical Spark optimization solution for organizations with a large number of Spark applications.
+It ensures that resources are utilized to the maximum extent possible.

 Before getting into the details, let’s review a few Spark terms and definitions: